afiodorov/afiodorov.github.io/_posts/2015-03-09-bitcoin-analogy.md

 ~~~
 I recognise transactions 26, 25 and all transactions referred to in the
 previous message sent from email2@gmail.com as valid.
 By the rules, my wallet XXXX
-should now be awarded with 1 bitcoin.
+should now be rewarded with 1 bitcoin.

 ~~~